intuit/spring-pulsar/README.md

         }
     }

-Below is the code snippet to define producer template and using it in Java based application.
+Below is the code snippet to define producer template in Java based application.

     @Configuration
     class ProducerConfiguration {